Ethnographic Museum of Transylvania

 The Ethnographic Museum of Transylvania (Muzeul Etnografic al Transilvaniei; Erdélyi néprajzi múzeum) is situated in Cluj-Napoca, Romania.
 With a history of almost 100 years, the Ethnographic Museum of Transylvania is one of the first and greatest of its kind in Romania.
 It has two exhibition sections, one of which is to be found in downtown Reduta Palace (21, Memorandumului Street), while the other exhibition section is the open-air Romulus Vuia Park situated on the city's north-west side, in Hoia Forest.

 History

-Muzeul Etnografic al Ardealului was founded June 16, 1922.
+The museum was founded on 16 June 1922.